Go back

 • or Federal Work Study Student Employee

-that you wish to transfer to a General Campus position, complete a Student Employment Request Form.
+If you wish to transfer to a General Campus position, complete a Student Employment Request Form.
 On the form, mark the Action Item field with the appropriate transition.

-Switching Scholarship Students to General Campus
+Switching Scholarship Students to the General Campus

 If you have a scholarship student that you wish to transfer to a General Campus position, complete a Student Employment Request Form.